quantumghent/quantumghent.github.io/_pages/research.md

 <p style="text-align:justify">

 The holographic principle forms one of the central unifying concepts in modern theoretical physics, and reveals itself in the form of different incarnations.
 The most famous one is the AdS/CFT correspondence introduced by Maldacena, in which a dictionary has been compiled describing a duality between strongly coupled field theories and a weakly interacting gravitational theory in a higher dimension.
 Equally relevant is the holographic duality in condensed matter systems between bulk topological order and edge modes described by conformal field theories, and the emergence of a conformal spectrum in the entanglement Hamiltonian of such systems.
 More generally, the holographic principle connect a wide variety of different systems via a web of dualities.<br>
 Tensor networks yield explicit and constructive representations of such dualities.
 For instance, the famous Ryu-Takayanagi conjecture relates entanglement in conformal field theories to distances in an anti de Sitter metric; such a metric also dictates the entanglement structure of the multiscale entanglement renormalization ansatz, and we are part of a fascinating research program has emerged to connect holography to a wide variety of tensor networks.
 A more tangible research program that we pursue is the characterization of emerging edge theories on the boundaries of PEPS exhibiting topological quantum order and of  the corresponding entanglement Hamiltonians.
-We are also constructing a comprehensive formalism based on matrix product operator algebras to characterize all possible twisted boundary conditions in critical theories, and to describe notions of anyon condensation and excitations in terms of Ocneany tube algebras.
+We are also constructing a comprehensive formalism based on matrix product operator algebras to characterize all possible twisted boundary conditions in critical theories, and to describe notions of anyon condensation and excitations in terms of Ocneanu tube algebras.

 </p>